 Project M has far exceeded our expectations by multiples.
 If we could cut our delivery time back to normal, I think we could have a dedicated line building Project M. It’s a much bigger market than we anticipated.

 The concept behind Project M is not unlike Detroit in the 50s, 60s, and 70s.
 Like Chevy, Project M introduces young people to the Four Wheel Camper brand and product.
 As the customer gets older, they might move up to a Cadillac; a Four Wheel Camper Swift, Fleet, Raven, Hawk, or Grandby.

 Is Four Wheel Campers planning anything new for 2022?

 New models are not on our radar screen right now.
 All of our time and resources are devoted to producing to meet the enormous demand.
 It’s frustrating, but it’s the reality of the moment we’re in.

 You participated in our Industry Dare back in October of 2020.
 Have you been able to take a Four Wheel Camper since then?

 I took a Four Wheel Camper out in July for four days.
-I was limited to where I could go because of the fires here in California.
+I was limited in where I could go because of the fires here in California.
 I went to a place I had been before, but a fire had been through and it wasn’t a nice area anymore.
 While I was there, another fire was burning a few miles from us.
 I’ll be the first one to take a Four Wheel Camper out once the fires and business climate settles down.

 Is there anything else you want folks to know about Four Wheel Campers right now?